HALSTEAD WEBSITE

 RESEARCH & PROTOTYPING

-With the changing landscape of online retail over the last few years, Halstead Bead, the company for which I work, has transitioned from a wholesale jewelry supplier to offering both wholesale and retail.
+With the evolving landscape of online retail in recent years, Halstead Bead transitioned from a strictly wholesale jewelry supplier to serving both wholesale and retail customers.

-• Improved navigability & product filtering that would allow current and new customers to find items faster and with less stress
+• Improved navigation and product filtering to help all customers find items more quickly and with less frustration

 UX PROTOTYPING

-After the main issues of the current site were highlighted and the wants for the new design were clear, I began creating a black-and-white prototype of the new website.
+Once the main issues of the existing site were identified and the goals for the new design were clear, I began building a low-fidelity prototype of the updated website.

-UX prototypes included the homepage, customer persona landing page, the blog homepage, a product category page, and a product details page.
+The UX prototypes included key pages such as the homepage, a customer persona landing page, the blog homepage, a product category page, and a product details page.

 MENU DESIGN